tajweed rules of the Quran

 Even native Arabic speakers must learn Tajweed because modern Arabic dialects differ significantly from the classical Arabic of the Quran.

-Importance of Quran tajweed rules
+Importance of Quran Tajweed rules

 • Tajweed encompasses a comprehensive set of guidelines that ensure the correct pronunciation of Quranic letters, including when to emphasize or conceal sounds.